Diversity, Equity, and Inclusion Efforts in Enrollment Management

 Test-Optional Admission: Butler University is committed to providing support and improving access for prospective students during the COVID-19 crisis and beyond.
 As such, first-year and transfer applicants for fall 2021, and all incoming classes thereafter, can apply with or without standardized test scores such as the SAT and the ACT.
 If applying with test scores, self-reported scores are accepted.
 More information can be found here.

 Support: Staff in the Office of Admission and the Office of Financial Aid are available to support prospective students with any questions about the enrollment process.
-The Office of Admission has a full-time Assistant Director for Diversity, Equity, and Inclusion who is supported by the Assistant Director of International Admission.
+The Office of Admission has a full-time Associate Director for Diversity, Equity, and Inclusion who is supported by the Assistant Director of International Admission.
 Together, they coordinate the multicultural recruitment efforts of the entire recruitment team of admission counselors and Butler Student Ambassadors.
 More information about our admission counselors can be found here.
 All students also have their own financial aid contact, based on the first letter of their last name.
 Find your financial aid contact here.

 The Office of Financial Aid is available to answer any questions about the financial aid process, including available aid programs, completing the Free Application for Federal Student Aid (FAFSA), and investing in a Butler education.
 Students can estimate their cost to attend through Butler’s Net Price Calculator or contact their financial aid counselor with questions.
 More information about our financial aid staff can be found here.